Iano-theDev/ALX_Recap/0x0E.C-structures,typedef/README.md

 This is what is called a structure in C. In other programming languages this may be referred to as a class.

 We could use arrays to declare such, but the problem is that arrays only takes variables of the same type.

+In the program CAR.c I use structure to define different spesifications of two cars, car1 & car2.